Facebook Group Description: All You Need To Know in 2026

 If you want to offer/pitch/share your product or service to the group, contact an admin first.

-No 2nd hand buying, selling, group-buy or trading softwares or lifetime deals allowed.
+No 2nd hand buying, selling, group-buy or trading software or lifetime deals allowed.

 No hate speech or bullying - Try to treat the next member as you want the member to treat you.